fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * Provides
     * Configuration snapshots and logs config changes of AWS resources
     * Automated compliance checking
+    * Evaluate resource configurations for desired settings
+    * Retrieve configurations of resources in your account
+    * Retrieve historical configurations
+    * Receive a notification for creations, deletions, and modifications
+    * View relationships between resources ( members of a security group)
 * Config Rules - A rule represents the desired value for resources.
 There are two types:
     * AWS Managed Rules - Pre-built and managed by AWS.
 You simply choose the rule you want to enable, then supply a few configuration parameters to get started
     * Customer Managed Rules - These are custom rules, defined and built by you.
 You can create a function in AWS Lambda that can be invoked as part of a custom rule and these functions execute in your account